Unit 13

-Unit 13 is a third-person shooter video game for the PlayStation Vita.
+Unit 13 is a third-person shooter video game developed by Zipper Interactive and published by Sony Computer Entertainment for the PlayStation Vita.
 This is the last game to be developed by Zipper Interactive before the studio was rendered defunct.
-It was released on March 6, 2012 in North America, March 7 in Europe and March 8 in Japan.
+It was released on March 6, 2012, in North America, March 7 in Europe and March 8 in Japan.

 Gameplay

 Unit 13 plays much like the SOCOM franchise.
 The camera stays directly behind the player character in third-person, or otherwise shifts to first person aim if the player selects the option to zoom in with guns that have the compatible attachments.
 Objectives can be completed in any order in each mission, with some missions allowing taking any approach to accomplish a goal (Direct Action) while others have certain conditions, such as requiring stealth.

 All missions can be played co-operatively, and each mission features an unlockable "Dynamic" Mode, which changes objectives and objective locations, enemy weapons and locations, to random values and points in the environment.

 Missions are generally categorised into numerous categories: